mortar-works/mortar-website/src/site/use-cases/dynamic-information-directories.md

 Hoop’d: a framework for intelligent services
 ---------------------------------------------------------------------------------------------------------------------------------

 Hoop’d is a flexible and modular framework, making it easier and more affordable to design and deploy accessible services by bringing together siloed departments, building local area networks and identifying users.
-Through customised user interfaces Hoop'd empowers more seamless directory navigation, with self-referral, and self-assessment tools that enhance user experience to create more engaging and targeted directories and campaigns.
+Through customised user interfaces Hoop'd empowers more seamless directory navigation.
+With self-referral and self-assessment modules Hoop'd provides a more efficient and personalised user experience around which more targeted local information and engagement campaigns can be deployed.

 At the core of Hoop’d is a technical infrastructure capable of providing you with the tailored **web services, algorithms, and APIs** needed to capture, organize, and serve information efficiently.
 This infrastructure supports the application of intelligence to improve outcomes for your users across a growing range of service domains, from youth services to adult social care, as well as specialised areas such as housing, financial, and digital inclusion.